Table of Contents

 - Data Updates:

-- The CMDB is kept up-to-date through regular scans, manual updates, or integration with other IT tools.
+- The CMDB is kept up to date through regular scans, manual updates, or integration with other IT tools.

 - Example: If a software patch is applied, the CMDB updates the version number.